Quantifying Genetic Innovation: Mathematical Foundations for the Topological Study of Reticulate Evolution: Discussion

+Understanding the precise mechanisms by which recombination contributes to evolution is a long-standing problem in evolutionary biology.
+Progress on this problem depends critically on the availability of suitable quantitative descriptors of recombination.
+As a measure of the contribution of recombination to genetic diversity, the novelty profile captures information about recombination not captured by standard measures such as the recombination rate.
+This information may be helpful for understanding how recombination drives evolution.

 We describe one class of potential applications in this direction.
-It is well known that recombination plays an important role both in the spread of infection and in the development of drug resistance.
-For example: reassortment can cause outbreaks of influenza (e.g., the Swine flu pandemic of 2009) \cite{ito1998molecular,trifonov2009geographic,solovyov2009cluster}; recombination can effect resistance to anti-viral medication in HIV \cite{nora2007contribution}; and horizontal gene transfer plays a major role in the spread of antibiotic resistance in bacteria \cite{davies2010origins}.
+It is well known that reticulate evolution plays an important role both in the spread of infection and in the development of drug resistance.
+Examples include the emergence of a norovirus pandemic \cite{eden2013recombination}, outbreaks of influenza (e.g., the Swine flu pandemic of 2009) \cite{ito1998molecular,trifonov2009geographic,solovyov2009cluster}, the emergence of resistance to anti-viral medication in HIV \cite{nora2007contribution}, and the spread of antibiotic resistance in bacteria (e.g., \textit{E. coli}) \cite{davies2010origins,rohde2011open}.

 The novelty profile could be useful for developing a fuller quantitative understanding of the role of recombination in such epidemiological events.
-We hypothesize that, compared to a count of recombination events alone, the novelty profile better predicts both future outbreaks of infection and the proliferation of drug resistance.
+We hypothesize that, compared to a count of recombination events alone, the novelty profile of a pathogen better predicts both future outbreaks of infection and the proliferation of drug resistance.
 It could be interesting to test this hypothesis in simulation.
-To test the hypothesis on real biological data, one needs well-behaved estimators of the novelty profile; our results represent progress in this direction.
+To test the hypothesis on real biological data, one needs well-behaved estimators of (statistics of) the novelty profile; our main bounds represent progress in this direction, and in \cref{Sec:Alternative_Strategies} below, we discuss alternative estimation approaches which may be more practical.
 If the novelty profile is indeed predictive of outbreaks or of the proliferation of drug resistance, statistics derived from estimates of novelty profiles could potentially inform public health responses to infectious disease.